kajal-puri/kajal-puri.github.io/content/posts/recurse.md

 - Completing the **HuggingFace AI Agent** course and then building my own agent sidekick.

 ## What after RC?
 Given the challenging job market in the US, my plan is to begin my job search immediately after concluding my time at RC in a couple of months.
-Towards the end of my program, I'll also dedicate time to resume my preparation for System Design and LeetCode.
+Towards the end of my program, I'll also dedicate time to resume my preparation for ML and Software System Design along with LeetCode.